Yasaman-Saffar/iustz/README.md

-# Maze Maverick - Text-Based RPG Game
+# IUSTZ - Text-Based RPG Game

 **Advanced Programming Course - Spring 1403**
 **Department of Mathematics and Computer Science - Iran University of Science and Technology**